Groves Literacy Partnerships

 The vision of Groves Academy is to redefine the way our nation is taught, one student, one teacher, and one school at a time.
 Literacy Partnerships through Groves Academy enable us to share our evidence-based teaching methods from our school to advance literacy instruction with other teachers and schools in the community.
 We work with teachers in partner schools to ensure all students receive literacy instruction based on the science of reading.

-The Groves Literacy Framework™
+The Groves Literacy Framework®

-The Groves Literacy Framework, which was developed at Groves Academy, uses an Orton-Gillingham-based curriculum, and is rooted in decades of literacy and brain research.
+The Groves Literacy Framework, which was developed at Groves Academy, uses an Orton-Gillingham-based curriculum and is rooted in decades of literacy and brain research.
 Students who receive Groves literacy instruction at our school can advance over two grade levels in reading during the first year of instruction.
 The success of struggling readers in our school inspired us to establish Literacy Partnerships in 2016 to help advance literacy instruction in other schools.

 School Literacy Partnerships